sendon1982/date-calculator/README.md

 # date-calculator

 ## How to run the application
+1. Update accesskey and secretkey in `application.properties` with your Amazon account

-1. Go the command line and run `mvn clean package` to generate the fat jar file
+2. Go the command line and run `mvn clean package` to generate the fat jar file

-2. Then run command `java -jar target/date-calculator-0.0.1-SNAPSHOT.jar` to start the application
+3. Then run command `java -jar target/date-calculator-0.0.1-SNAPSHOT.jar` to start the application

-3. Access URL at `http://localhost:8080/uno/api/date/daysBetween?fromDate=01.01.2020&toDate=05.01.2020` which should response as json like:
+4. Access URL at `http://localhost:8882/uno/api/date/daysBetween?fromDate=01.01.2020&toDate=05.01.2020` which should response as json like:
 ````
 {